An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A zero density result for families of Dedekind zeta functions

 In the spirit of \cite[Remark 3]{KowMic02}, we pause to observe that although the parameter $d_j$ assumed to exist in the upper bound \ref{item3} of Condition \ref{KM_condition} may not provide a sharp upper bound, this does not cause any contradictions in terms of its role in $c_{j,0}'$; if $d_j$ is an over-estimate, then the right-hand side of (\ref{Nsum}) is similarly an overestimate (and similarly with respect to the possibly non-sharp parameter $A_j$).
 Indeed, for convenience we may choose $c_{j,0} = c_{j,0}'' + \ep_1$ (for a certain $\ep_1$ to be chosen later) with \beq c_{j,0}'' = \frac{5m_jA}{2} + d. \eeq Note that $A \geq \max_j A_j, d \geq \max_j d_j$ so that this choice is valid.

 Set $\tau = \max_{1 \leq j \leq s} \tau_j$.
 Recalling that $\Del$ is given, we fix $\al_j$ to be such that

 We see that the right-hand side is positive, so that $\al_j<1$, since $\Del < 1 - \tau/d$.
-We must also check that $\al_j \geq 3/4$.
-(This will easily be satisfied in our ultimate applications, in which we will be working very close to the line $\Re(s)=1$.)
+Theorem \ref{thm_KM_original} applies when $\al_j \geq 3/4$; if necessary one could simply impose this using monotonicity of the estimates, but in fact it is simple to check that this holds in our scenario.
+(This will also easily be satisfied in our ultimate applications, in which we will be working very close to the line $\Re(s)=1$.)
 We compute that